If you know your current password and wish to change it, click here:

 Passwords are the entry point to our network resources.
 Protecting access to our resources is pivotal in ensuring that our systems remain secure.
 While we have not been exploited, nor do we expect to be, we must be diligent in guarding access to our resources and protecting them from threats both inside and outside our organization.

-Network and client operating system (and Outlook) Passwords must meet the following criteria:
+Network and client operating system (and Outlook) Passwords must meet the following criteria (We recommend using a passphrase):

-- Password may not contain all or part of the user's account name.
+- May not contain all or part of the user's account name or part of your full name that exceeds two consecutive characters

-- Password is at least eight characters long.
+- Must contain at least sixteen characters long.

 - Password must contain characters from three of the five categories: